Licensed Child Day Care Background Check FAQs

 - The Texas Department of Public Safety (DPS) charges $15.00 to conduct a fingerprint-based check (the FBI will not conduct a fingerprint-based check until the requesting state conducts one).

-- The DPS fingerprint check vendor, charges a $9.95 processing fee (this is a fee set in the contract between the vendor and DPS).
+- The DPS fingerprint check vendor, MorphoTrust/IdentoGo, charges a $11.50 processing and administrative support fee (this is a fee set in the contract between the vendor and DPS).

 Either the employee or the child-care provider is responsible for covering the fingerprinting fee.
 This is a decision that each child-care provider needs to make.
 However, if employees are making a minimum wage of $7.25/hour, their salary must not fall below minimum wage because he or she must pay the fingerprinting fee.